Bathroom

 Washing and drying

 The most essential function of the laundry room, of course, is to wash and dry clothing.
-As such, our design process has to begin with where we locate the washer and dryer.
+As such, our design process has to begin with where we locate the washer and dryer units.

 Front-loading washers and dryers are far more versatile than their top-loading counterparts for layout purposes, especially in the context of small laundry room design ideas.
-By stacking the units, we can free up a good deal of valuable wall and floor space for the design elements to be discussed in the sections that follow, such as a sink, cabinetry, shelving, and/or countertop.
+By stacking the units, we can free up a good deal of valuable wall and floor space for the design elements to be discussed in the sections that follow, such as a sink, cabinetry, floating shelves, and/or countertop.

 When placing front-loading units side by side, we also have the option of sliding them under a countertop so we can fold our clothes fresh out of the dryer.
-For air drying, we can utilize vertical space for a tension rod or drying rack.
+For air drying, we can utilize vertical space for a hanging rod or drying rack in a small laundry room.

 Pre-soaking and stain treatment